 - Identify propaganda and bias.

 - Recognize omissions and faulty logic

-- Recognize interrelationships
+- Recognize interrelationships and themes.

 Step 1.
 Review the questions